 The expert's report must set out the facts or assumptions upon which his opinion is based and must clearly indicate if any particular matter or issue falls outside his expertise (Rule 32.4).
 He can apply to the court for directions (Rule 32.5).
 Further, it is the court that directs the date by which the report is to be served (Rule 32.6(5)).
 The expert's report must be addressed to the court and not to any person from whom he received instructions (Rule 32.13).
-The contents of his report must give details of his qualifications, any literature or other material on which he has relied in the making of his report, indicate the persons who carried out any tests which he has used in his report, give details of the qualifications of those persons, summarise any range of opinions and give reasons for his opinion (Rule 32.14(1)).
+The contents of his report must give details of his qualifications, any literature or other material on which he has relied in the making of his report, indicate the persons who carried out any range of opinions and give reasons for his opinion (Rule 32.14(1)).